Utah Ski History FAQs

 • August 1993 Alf Engen Ski Museum Foundation is formally established as a non-profit 501(c)(3) organization.

-• August 1999 Formal site dedication for proposed Joe Quinney Winter Sports Center building.
+• August 1999 Formal site dedication for proposed Joe Quinney Winter Sports Center building is held.

 • March 2000 Groundbreaking for the Quinney Center.
 Utah Winter Sports Park is renamed Utah Olympic Park.